-Timing: 1) Within thirty (3o) days of adoption of the 2023-2031 Housing Element; 2) Immediately and at all times for the duration of the 2023-2031 Housing Element; 3) within five years from adoption of the Housing Element.
+Timing: (1) Within thirty (30) days of adoption of the 2023-2031 Housing Element; (2) Immediately and at all times for the duration of the 2023-2031 Housing Element; (3) within one year from adoption of the Housing Element.

 With all due consideration to financial constraints, and consistent with other General Plan policies, the City shall encourage, participate, and cooperate in extension of City services to currently unserved and underserved areas, including direct financial participation when deemed appropriate by the City Council.